 The CRU Club is a caring community passionate about connecting people to Jesus Christ.
 Real worship.
 Know God.
 Meet people.
 Go to conferences.
 Grow with FAITH!

-The ECAC will provide activities for the Ebensburg Center that promotes engagement.
+The Ebensburg Center Activities Club will provide activities for the Ebensburg Center that promotes engagement.

 The Gender-Sexuality Alliance (GSA) serves as a safe space for LGBTQ+ students attending Penn Highlands Community College.
 The club also aims to educate college students and faculty about the LGBTQ+ community and issues members of the community face.